-There comes a point when learning to deal with Borderline Personality Disorder (BPD) that a person needs to make a choice whether or not he is going to take his learning seriously, or if he is just going to continue complaining about all of the BPD challenges.
-It is hard work, for instance, to practice feeling rejection, guilt, shame, worthlessness, and abandonment (all common emotional experiences in BPD), and likewise to keep up with all the thoughts and behaviour that need adjustment.
-And because of the difficulty, the temptation to insist that others always be supportive, emotionally validating, and so forth, can easily creep into everyday life.
+There comes the point when learning to deal with Borderline Personality Disorder (BPD) that a person needs to choose whether or not he is going to take his learning seriously, or if he is going to continue complaining about all of the BPD challenges.
+It is hard work, for instance, to practice feeling rejection, guilt, shame, worthlessness, and abandonment (all everyday emotional experiences in BPD), and likewise to keep up with all the thoughts and behaviour that need adjustment.
+And because of the difficulty, the temptation to insist that others always be supportive, emotionally validating, and so forth, can quickly creep into everyday life.
 The urge to even give up on “practicing feelings” and other adjustments (independently) could get very strong.

-In my articles I often speak on behalf of the BPD sufferer because I know very well how hard it can be to struggle alone, and also that a comprehensive knowledge of BPD as a disease process is absolutely necessary to start making adjustments.
-I also write in this way frequently because opportunities for a BPD sufferer to experience accurate and genuine empathy from significant others can be so rare, or even non-existent.
-However in writing from this perspective so much, I become concerned that those reading might get the wrong idea and maybe start believing they are under no obligation to continue healing unless others in their life are deeply invested in learning about BPD and how to be helpful.
-In reality, the extent to which significant others will actually take the time to learn about BPD, how hard it can be, how to be helpful, etc., is very low.
+In my articles, I often speak on behalf of the BPD sufferer because I know very well how hard it can be to struggle alone, and also that a comprehensive knowledge of BPD as a disease process is necessary to start making adjustments.
+I also write as an advocate for BPD because opportunities for a BPD sufferer to experience real and genuine empathy from significant others can be so rare, or even non-existent.
+However, in writing from this perspective so much, I become concerned that those reading might get the wrong idea and maybe start believing they are under no obligation to continue healing unless others in their life are deeply invested in learning about BPD and how to be helpful.
+In reality, the extent to which significant others will take the time to learn about BPD, how hard it can be, how to be helpful, etc., is very low.

 Hard to hear, right?!
 But real?

-So what happens when a person with BPD chooses to continually fight against reality and refuses to take the level of responsibility needed for his circumstances?
-In short, things will probably never change for him, and things could very likely get a lot worse (losing relationships, losing opportunities, losing wealth, losing losing, losing…).
-In any case, when there is a refusal to take serious independent responsibility to learn everything possible about BPD and how to overcome, there is going to be suffering, and probably lots of wondering “why is this happening to me?”.
+So what happens when a person with BPD chooses to fight against reality continually and refuses to take the level of responsibility needed for his circumstances?
+In short, things will probably never change for him, and things could very likely get a lot worse (losing relationships, losing opportunities, losing wealth, losing, losing, losing).
+In any case, when there is a refusal to take serious responsibility to learn everything possible about BPD and how to overcome, there is going to be suffering, and probably lots of wondering “why is this happening to me?”.
 A better question that someone with BPD could be asking himself is: “How hard on me do I want to make this learning process?”

-Truly, the best resource you can have in the battle of BPD is yourself.
-You can always be there for yourself, and you can always take the time to learn more about what to do to take care of yourself.
-It may be hard to accept that your mental health is such a low priority issue in the lives of many (or perhaps most) of the people you know and live with.
-Unfortunately, it seems that humans have a very hard time caring about the mental health matters of others, even if that human is living in a human family.
-And so at the end of this article I stress that taking responsibility for BPD is a highly independent activity, and that it is perhaps mostly realistic to believe you are on your own most of the time.
-The choice as to how much you want to suffer with BPD therefore needs to be made again and again, and so hopefully suffering “big time” does not have to be your reality.
+Indeed, the best resource you can have in the battle of BPD is yourself.
+You can always be there for yourself, and you can still take the time to learn more about what to do to take care of yourself.
+It may be hard to accept that your mental health is such a low priority issue in the lives of many (or perhaps most) of the people you know.
+Unfortunately, it seems that humans have a tough time caring about the mental health matters of others, even if that human is living in a human family.
+And so at the end of this article, I stress that taking responsibility for BPD is a highly independent activity and that it is perhaps most realistic to believe you are on your own most of the time.
+The choice as to how much you want to suffer from BPD, therefore, needs to be made again and again, and so hopefully suffering “big time” does not have to be your reality.